Menu

 Thriving Kids in Disasters (TKiD)

 Thriving Kids in Disasters (TKiD) is an initiative of the Thriving Queensland Kids Partnership and The John Villiers Trust (JVT).
-TKiD has brought together stakeholders from a variety of sectors, organisations, and locations to join a collaborative coalition aimed at better gearing our systems to support the needs of infants, children and young people in the face of escalating disaster impacts.
+It brings together stakeholders from a variety of sectors, organisations, and locations with the aim of better gearing our systems to support the needs of infants, children and young people in the face of escalating disaster impacts.

 54 Reasons